Aquiles-ai/aquiles-image-docs/docs/server.md

   --device-map "cuda"
 ```

+> **Note**: Depending on the model that is loaded, that will be the endpoint that is available.

 ### Configuration Persistence

 Aquiles-Image saves your configuration automatically.
 Once you've configured your server, you can start it without repeating all options: